 Example: Defective freezer lock

-Jade worked at a meat packing plant in a department with 30 other employees.
-Her duties included moving inventory in and out of one of several freezer compartments.
-The average temperature in these freezer compartments was just below 32 degrees Fahrenheit.
+Jade worked at a large meat packing plant.
+Her duties included moving inventory in and out of a large walk-in freezer.
+The average freezer temperature was just below 32 degrees Fahrenheit.

-At the end of a workday, Jade went into one of the freezer compartments to take a final inventory count.
-As she tried to exit, the door lock jammed.
+Near the end of a workday, Jade went into the freezer to take a final inventory count.
+As she tried to leave, the door lock jammed.
 Although the freezer door was never supposed to lock from inside, this day it did.
-No one noticed that Jade never came out of the freezer compartment, and all her coworkers went home.
+No one noticed that Jade didn’t come out of the freezer, and all her co-workers went home.

-Jade was locked in the freezer for more than twelve hours.
-By the time another worker opened the freezer door the next morning, Jade was suffering from hypothermia and frostbite over her extremities.
+Jade was locked in the freezer overnight.
+By the time another worker opened the freezer door the next morning, Jade was suffering from hypothermia and frostbite to her nose, ears, hands, and feet.

 Jade’s attorney hired a locksmith with expertise in locks used in subfreezing temperatures.
-He also obtained a court order prohibiting Jade’s employer or anyone else from touching the freezer’s locking mechanism until the expert completed his examination.
 At trial, the expert gave his opinion and photographic proof that the locking mechanism was defective.